Joe Rogan: COVID-19 and vaccines

-In January 2022, 270 scientists, physicians, professors, doctors, and healthcare workers wrote an open letter to Spotify expressing concern over "false and societally harmful assertions" on The Joe Rogan Experience and asked Spotify to "establish a clear and public policy to moderate misinformation on its platform."
-The 270 signatories took issue with Rogan "broadcasting misinformation, particularly regarding the COVID-19 pandemic" and more specifically "a highly controversial episode featuring guest Robert W. Malone (#1757)", a contributor to the studies recognized as among the earliest steps towards mRNA vaccine development.
+In January 2022, 270 scientists, physicians, professors, doctors, and healthcare workers wrote an open letter to Spotify expressing concern over "false and societally harmful assertions" on The Joe Rogan Experience and asked Spotify to "establish a clear and public policy to moderate misinformation on its platform".
+The 270 signatories took issue with Rogan "broadcasting misinformation, particularly regarding the COVID-19 pandemic" and more specifically "a highly controversial episode" featuring guest Robert W. Malone (#1757)", a biochemist who has promoted vaccine misinformation.

 The episode was criticized for promoting conspiracy theories, including "an unfounded theory that societal leaders have 'hypnotized' the public".
-The signatories wrote that that "Dr. Malone is one of two recent JRE guests who has compared pandemic policies to the Holocaust.
+The signatories wrote that "Dr. Malone is one of two recent JRE guests who has compared pandemic policies to the Holocaust.
 These actions are not only objectionable and offensive, but also medically and culturally dangerous."
 The signatories also note that Malone was suspended from Twitter "for spreading misinformation about COVID-19".

-On January 24, 2022, the songwriter Neil Young posted an open letter threatening to remove his music from Spotify if they did not remove The Joe Rogan Experience from their service.
+On January 24, 2022, the songwriter Neil Young posted an open letter demanding that Spotify remove his music from their service if they would not remove The Joe Rogan Experience from their service.
 Young wrote that "Spotify has a responsibility to mitigate the spread of misinformation on its platform".
 On January 26, Spotify removed Young's music; a spokesperson said Spotify wanted "all the world's music and audio content to be available to Spotify users" and that it had a "great responsibility in balancing both safety for listeners and freedom for creators".
 On January 29, the songwriter Joni Mitchell removed her catalog from Spotify in support of Young and "the global scientific and medical communities on this issue".

 Responding to the controversy, Rogan denied intentionally spreading misinformation and pledged "to try to balance out these more controversial viewpoints with other people's perspectives", and said that he agreed with Spotify adding a disclaimer to the beginning of his videos.
-In early 2022, the video platform Rumble offered Joe Rogan $100 million to switch from Spotify.
-Variety reported that Rogan had declined the offer.

-Offensive language

-In February 2022, singer-songwriter India Arie shared a compilation of Rogan saying the racial slur nigger on The Joe Rogan Experience on Instagram.
-Rogan apologized, calling his past language "regretful and shameful" while also saying that the clips were "taken out of context" and he only quoted the slur to discuss its use by others.
-The footage in question was first published by the political action committee PatriotTakes, an affiliate of the liberal PAC MeidasTouch.
-This resulted in allegations of a defamation attempt by MeidasTouch, which the founders denied in an interview with Barstool Sports founder David Portnoy, instead attributing the source of the footage to Alex Jones who was a recurring guest on Rogan's show.
-Rogan described the video compilation as a "political hit job".